 - A regular income that is generated independently of this debt recycling strategy.
 This income can deliver a surplus cash flow to cover the interest payments on your investment loan.

 - A willingness to increase your debt and hold an investment loan.

 - Tolerance for risk and short-term fluctuations in investment value.

-- Income protection insurance—it may provide replacement income in case you’re sick or injured and unable to work.
+- To consider Income protection insurance, which may provide replacement income in case you’re sick or injured and unable to work.